ENCCS/intermediate-mpi/content/one-sided-pt2.rst

 .. figure:: img/E03-fence.svg
    :align: center

-   The origin process issues both synchronization and data movement calls.
-The target also issues synchronization calls, hence the name active target communication.
-Synchronization on origin and target starts the *access epoch* on the target's memory windows.
-Once the origin process has completed its RMA operations, the programmer must take care to synchronize once more, thus closing the access epoch.
+   You can enclose RMA communication within calls to |term-MPI_Win_fence|.
+This is a collective operation on the window object: on the origin process, it opens (closes) the *access* epoch; on the target process, it opens (closes) the *exposure* epoch.

 RMA communication calls are surrounded by |term-MPI_Win_fence| calls.
 This collective operation opens *and* closes an access epoch at an origin process and an exposure epoch at a target process.
-There is thus a one-to-one correspondence between the duration of access and exposure epochs.

 Calls to |term-MPI_Win_fence| act similarly to barriers: the MPI implementation will synchronize the sequence of RMA calls occurring between two fences.

+During an exposure epoch:

+- You should *not* perform local accesses to the memory window.
+- Only one remote process can issue |term-MPI_Put|.
+- There can be mutiple |term-MPI_Accumulate| function calls.

 .. signature:: |term-MPI_Win_fence|

-   Use this function to *allocate* memory and *create* a window object out of it.

    .. code-block:: c